 EMU was introduced against a background of momentous changes in the world economy.
-The growing worldwide integration of real and financial markets (the so-called "globalization") and the shift in the technological paradigm with the large-scale adoption of information and communication technologies (ICT) interplayed with the process of European integration.
+The growing worldwide integration of real and financial markets (the so-called "globalization") and the shift in the technological paradigm with the large-scale adoption of information and communication technologies (ICT)2 interplayed with the process of European integration.
 Broadly speaking, all those developments resulted in a steady increase in competitive pressure.

-The more competitive external environment had adverse effects on Italy's growth, as the Italian economy experienced increasing difficulties of adjustment (Brandolini and Bugamelli, 2009; Boeri et al., 2005).
-Already in the 1990s, especially following the currency crisis of 1992, efforts had been made to address key macroeconomic imbalances; they were largely motivated by the aim to meet the criteria required by the Maastricth Treaty to join the EMU.
-Measures had been taken to consolidate the public finances and change industrial relations in the hope of fostering labour market flexibility and productivity growth, in addition to eradicate inflation.
-The reforms included the privatization of formerly public companies and the anti-trust and banking laws (Bianco et al., 2012).
-However, although those policy actions partly enhanced the ability of Italian industry to seize the opportunities stemming from the changing international division of labour (Confindustria, 1997) and enabled Italy to join the EMU, they did not prevent the trend of Italian productivity to fall below the European average since the mid-1990s.
+The more competitive external environment had adverse effects on Italy's growth, as the Italian economy experienced increasing difficulties of adjustment (Brandolini and Bugamelli, 2009).
+This was due to a variety of factors, including its sectoral specialization, biased towards traditional low-tech products; the highly fragmented productive system; inadequacies in human capital; and shortfalls in institutional features, such as the overwhelming regulation and the shortcomings of the civil justice system.

+Already in the 1990s, efforts had been made to address key macroeconomic imbalances3 following the currency crisis of 1992 and the struggle in 1997 to meet the criteria required by the Maastricth Treaty to join the EMU.4 Measures had been taken to consolidate the public finances and change industrial relations in the hope of fostering productivity growth and eradicating inflation.5 The reforms included the privatization of formerly public companies and the anti-trust and banking laws (Bianco et al., 2012).
+However, although they enabled Italy to join the EMU, those policy actions did not succeed in removing the structural barriers to high and sustainable growth.
+Indeed, since the mid-1990s the trend of Italian productivity has been below the European average.